 Sieve Analysis

-Sieve analysis is a method of determining the particle size distribution of coarse aggregates (size more than 4.75 mm) in a sample of aggregate.
+Sieve analysis is a way to find out the sizes of larger particles (bigger than 4.75 mm) in a sample of aggregate.
 It is one of the most important tests in civil engineering, as it helps to classify the aggregates and design concrete mixes accordingly.

 The test procedure involves passing the aggregate sample through a series of sieves with different openings and measuring the weight retained on each sieve.